Difficult Bible Quiz about Bible Characters

 1 Kings 4:29-34

-21. Who took over for Elijah after he accompanied Elijah to the river when he made his journey to heaven in a fiery chariot?
+Who took over for Elijah after he accompanied him to the river during his journey to heaven in a fiery chariot?

 A funny story about Elisha is that a group of kids teased him about being bald.